nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ### Yard

+There were stepping stones leading from the sidewalk to the driveway.
+I thought this was a nice idea since you'd be walking through the grass otherwise.

 The grass was toast when we finally moved in.
 We treated it with some lawn fertilizer and it's slowly coming back, but it was a good time to start dethatching and putting in garden beds since it was dead anyway.
 You don't have to feel guilty about pulling up lush grass.

 ## Backyard